 “Taylor went out there and did his thing, he held his own against some of the top players in the country, and he’ll do the same against the nation’s best at the next level” said Mark McMillian, coach of the West during the game in the Lone Star State.

-With Texas Tech commit Patrick Mahomes on the sidelines, Cal commit Luke Rubenzer and Colorado State commit Coleman Key often times threw the ball in the direction of Jackson, also wisely handed the ball off to Cal commit Vic Enwere.
+With several coaches and scouts watching things from on the sidelines, Cal commit Luke Rubenzer and Colorado State commit Coleman Key often times threw the ball in the direction of Jackson, also wisely handed the ball off to Cal commit Vic Enwere.